 - The Week A digest of the British and overseas press

-- Women in Journalism Networking, campaigning, training and social organisation for women journalists who work across all the written media, from newspapers and magazines to the new media
+- Women in Journalism Networking, campaigning, training and social organisation for women journalists

-Sources for vacancies
+Sources for jobs

 - National Council for the Training of Journalists (NCTJ) Administers training for journalists in the UK